Polkadot-Blockchain-Academy/pba-content/syllabus/0-Miscellaneous/0-Security/2-security_awareness_slides.md

 ## Eyes are on us

-- Crypto Market Capitalisation: $1,231,359,133,397
+- Crypto Market Capitalization: $1,231,359,133,397
 - 24 Hour Trading Volume: $39,807,353,848

 Notes:
 Those are some big numbers, that's $1.23 Trillion.
-As a result, there are a lot of eyes on the industry as a whole - not just because people are excited about decentralisation and Web3.
+As a result, there are a lot of eyes on the industry as a whole - not just because people are excited about decentralization and Web3.
 These projects carry a lot of influence and responsibility, from maintaining infrastructure through to securing funds.

 ---